InsideEarth2150/EarthExtensions/README.md

 ### Changelog:
 1.0.20:
    - display LC power range
-   - extened Solar Power Plant and Mine binds, so that they build Xyrex or Upg.
+   - extended Solar Power Plant and Mine binds, so that they build Xyrex or Upg.
 Mine (if researched)

 ### Changelog:
 1.0.19: